Open-source AI model for UK camera trap species detection

 Training setup

-The model was trained using:
+The models were trained using:

-- Architecture: YOLO26x
+- Architecture: YOLO10x and YOLO26x

 - Input resolution: 640 × 640